ngs-docs/2018-cicese-metatranscriptomics/docs/short-read-quality-control.md

 # Short Read Quality Control

-_lesson changes in progress_
-to do:
+still to do:
-  * use Rstudio server to view files still?
-OR?
+  * viewing fastqc files (use Rstudio server to view files still?
+OR scp?)
-  * change names in all downstream steps
-  * multiqc

 You should now be logged into your cluster!
 If not, go back to [Cluster Login](cicese-cluster.md)